4d/docs/docs/Concepts/components.md

      If(myptr1=myptr2) //This test returns False
 ```

+## Error handling

+An [error-handling method](Concepts/error-handling.md) installed by the `ON ERR CALL` command only applies to the running application.
+In the case of an error generated by a component, the `ON ERR CALL` error-handling method of the host project is not called, and vice versa.

 ## Access to tables of the host project

 Although components cannot use tables, pointers can allow host projects and components to communicate with each other.
 For example, here is a method that could be called from a component: